Essomia/geojuji/README.md

 Geojuji contains all the basic configurations and dependencies needed to develop PHP projects.

-The concept is to keep versioned files.
+The concept is to keep versioned:
+- shell configuration files in `/shell`

 Then, it is possible to remount a user station quickly with a constant configuration between each station.